MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--MakesIndex`

 The MAKES index files URL reference.
+Defaults to "<MakesPackage>/index".

 `--MakesGrammar`

 The MAKES grammar file URL reference.
+Defaults to "<MakesPackage>/grammar/makes-default-grammar".

 `--Region`

 The region where the MAKES API host should be deployed to.
+Defaults to "westus"

 `--InstanceCount`

 The default number of MAKES API host instances (virtual machines).
+Defaults to 1.

 `--HostMachineSku`

 The Sku for MAKES API host machines.
-Check [Azure Virtual Machine Sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes) to get the avaliable options
+Check [Azure Virtual Machine Sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes) to get the avaliable options.
+Defaults to "Standard_D14_v2".

 `--HostMachineDataDiskSizeInGb`

 The size of the data disk (Managed Disk:Premium SSD) that the host should have.
 See [Azure Managed Disks](https://azure.microsoft.com/pricing/details/managed-disks/) for detailed pricing information.
-If the size is set to 0 (the default), no additional data disk will be attached to the host Virtual Machine and index/grammar data will be stored on the temp drive (D:\\) that comes with the Virtual Machine.
+If the size is set to 0, no additional data disk will be attached to the host Virtual Machine and index/grammar data will be stored on the temp drive (D:\\) that comes with the Virtual Machine.
 If the size is great than 0, then we'll add a managed disk with the specified size, intialize as data disk drive (F:\\) and download the index/grammar data to it.
 Note: Using data disk instead of the default attached temp drive on the Virtual Machine may lead to decrease performance due to IOPS differences.
+Defaults to 0.

 `--WebHostAppSettingsOverride`

-The application settings used by the web host represented as a list of \"<ApplicationSettingJsonPath>=< ApplicationSettingValue>\" separated by ';'
+The application settings used by the web host represented as a list of \"<ApplicationSettingJsonPath>=< ApplicationSettingValue>\" separated by ';'.
+Defaults to null.

 `--WebHostOverrideUrl`